ddev/ddev/docs/content/users/configuration/hooks.md

 # Hooks

-Most ddev commands provide hooks to run tasks before or after the main command executes.
+Most DDEV commands provide hooks to run tasks before or after the main command executes.
 To automate setup tasks specific to your project, define them in the project's `config.yaml` file.

 To define command tasks in your configuration, specify the desired command hook as a subfield to `hooks`, then provide a list of tasks to run.